Mauricio Pochettino: Chelsea still 'building something' and 'only a matter of time' before results improve

 Sky Sports' Dan Sansom at Stamford Bridge:

 In Chelsea's matchday programme ahead of Forest's visit to Stamford Bridge, Pochettino insisted he is "pleased with the progress" his new side is making.
-And after a slow start to his reign, consecutive wins over Luton and AFC Wimbledon suggested the Argentine had a point.
+After a slow start to his reign, consecutive wins over Luton and AFC Wimbledon had lifted the mood in west London.

-Those are hardly inspiring results, but there were small signs of encouragement in each fixture to give Pochettino optimism about the direction Chelsea are heading in.
-But Saturday's shock home defeat by Forest is a significant bump in the road and will clearly hurt the former Tottenham boss.
+Those two results were hardly inspiring, but there were small signs of encouragement in each fixture to give Pochettino optimism about the direction Chelsea are heading in.
+That's why Saturday's shock home defeat by Forest will hurt the former Tottenham boss.
+It is a significant bump in the road.

-However, Pochettino's project will take time as he attempts to stamp his mark on a completely new squad full of young players.
-Chelsea's starting XI against Forest had an average age of 24.5, and there is nobody better than the 51-year-old to guide their development.
+It's clear Chelsea are still a work in progress.
+Pochettino's project will take time as he attempts to stamp his mark on a new squad full of young players.
+The Blues' starting XI against Forest had an average age of 24.5, and there is nobody better than the 51-year-old at developing promising talent.

 Pochettino will be confident of finding a winning formula and bringing his attractive style of football to Chelsea, but he won't be naive.
-After spending a record amount of money in the summer transfer window and already passing the £1bn mark under the ownership of Todd Boehly, he'll know the club's hierarchy will want to see clear improvements sooner rather than later.
+After spending a record £434.5m in the summer transfer window, he'll know Todd Boehly and the rest of the club's hierarchy will want to see clear improvements sooner rather than later.

 Chelsea head to Bournemouth after the international break on Sunday September 17, live on Sky Sports; kick-off 2pm.